CharlesWangYu/guitest/README.md

 # guitest
-This project will build a tool for automatic test of RRTE (FCG Tool) with pywin32.
+This project will build a tool for automatic test of RRTE (FCG Tool) with UI Automation.